simonebonato/katacoda-scenarios/CI_CLM/step5.md

 As seen above, we are just using `echo` to append the results from `metrics.txt` to `report.md`.
-The command `cml-publish` is used to add an image to the report, and 'cml-send-comment' is used to put the report on the pull request.
+The command `cml-publish` is used to add an image to the report, and `cml-send-comment` is used to put the report on the pull request.
 When making a change and committing, you should now see the report on your pull request like this

 ![image](https://user-images.githubusercontent.com/27778126/166103751-ac91c02c-1e0e-46d0-9fc0-23dd6d3965ce.png)